dankogai/js-object-clone/README.md

 ### The structured clone algorithm

 Roughly the same but Blob, File and other user-agent specific objects are not yet supported.
+Unfortunately it is used only internally to exchange data with WebWorkers.

 + https://developer.mozilla.org/en-US/docs/DOM/The_structured_clone_algorithm
 + http://www.w3.org/html/wg/drafts/html/master/infrastructure.html#safe-passing-of-structured-data